Diseases & Conditions

 Injury Without Exposed Bone

-After about 24 to 48 hours, your doctor may recommend that you soak your finger daily in a solution of warm, soapy water or saline solution with peroxide or betadine.
-After 48 hours, range-of-motion finger exercises may be started to avoid stiffness.
+- Your doctor may recommend that after 1 to 2 days, you soak your finger daily in a solution of warm, soapy water or saline solution with peroxide or betadine.

-Complete healing usually takes from 2 to 4 weeks, although stiffness and hypersensitivity may remain longer, depending on the severity of the injury.
+- Complete healing usually takes 2 to 4 weeks, although stiffness and hypersensitivity (extreme sensitivity) may remain longer, depending on the severity of the injury.

 Larger tissue injury.
 If your fingertip wound is large and open, there may not be enough remaining skin to heal and cover the open area.